Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 Location

-The number of care home deaths fell for a sixth week, by seven to 35.
+The number of care home deaths fell for an eighth week, by 15 to 20.

 The figures show that 118 people (47%) died in care homes across Grampian, with 60 in Aberdeen, 56 in Aberdeenshire and two in Moray